The issue or edition in which the article or paper appeared.

 For articles or papers, you may also use up to 50 pages from a publication, provided that this is a maximum of 25% of the original publication.
 By ‘original publication’ we mean: the number / issue / edition of the journal.

 For example: You want to use an article from journal X (volume 10, number 1).
 That particular edition has 60 pages, so you can use a maximum of 15 pages, as that is 25% of the original publication.
 This ‘reuse’ has been bought off by your university of applied sciences (HBO).

-NB: For journals where the page numbering continues throughout the year, the number of pages in the edition in which the article/paper appeared is leading.
+NB: In some journals the page numbering continues throughout the year.
+In this case, you can take the number of pages of the edition in which the article/paper appeared.